-The automatic air recirculation system has an air quality sensor to detect harmful ambient gases, in which case it will switch automatically to recirculation.
+The automatic air recirculation system has an air quality sensor to detect harmful ambient gases, in which case it will switch automatically to air recirculation.

-When set to automatic mode, the climate control system provides the optimal settings for almost all conditions.
-If necessary, climate control system settings can be modified manually.
+When set to automatic mode, Electronic Climate Control provides the optimal settings for almost all conditions.
+If necessary, Electronic Climate Control settings can be modified manually.

-The climate control system is only operational when the engine is running.
+The Electronic Climate Control is only operational when the engine is running.